Kathleen Raven: Career

 Raven trained as a nurse at St Bartholomew's Hospital in London, qualifying with honours and registering with the General Nursing Council in 1936.
 She had won a scholarship for midwifery which she also qualified in, working in the local area of East London where she encountered significant poverty.

 During World War II she was Ward Sister and Night Superintendent in that hospital where during the war, she was nicknamed 'Pocket Battleship' due to her height and her high standards of patient care.
-The area was devestated by the The Blitz, with Raven blown across the casualty ward when St Bartholomew's was bombed.
+The area was devastated by The Blitz, with Raven blown across the casualty ward when St Bartholomew's was bombed.
 In 1946 she was appointed Assistant Matron at St Bartholomew's.

 In 1949, she was named as Deputy Matron at the General Infirmary, Leeds, where she was swiftly appointed Matron, a post she held for eight years1949-1957.
 This coincided with the early years of the National Health Service which enabled her to bring in reforms.
 During 1953 she undertook a 13-week tour to study nursing methods in the United States, Canada and South America.
 The General Infirmary at Leeds was the first teaching hospital to set up an Assistant Nurse Training Programme in 1955.

 While at Leeds she was prominent at a national level.
 She was a member of both the General Nursing Council (1950-1957) and the Council of the Royal College of Nursing, as Chair of the Yorkshire Branch of the RCN.
 Raven was also a member of the National Executive Committee of the Association of Hospital Matrons and served as a member of the Leeds Central Area Advisory Board for Secondary Education.
 For several years she was External Examiner for the Diploma in Nursing at the University of Leeds.
 In 1957 she became a member of the Central Health Services Council.